How Altitude Affects Climate

-If you live at the coast and happen to travel inland to regions at higher altitudes, you will quickly realize things feel and react differently for some reason.
+If you live at or near the coast and travel inland to regions situated at higher altitudes, you quickly realize that the atmospheric conditions change significantly for some reason.
 The opposite is true as well.

 At a few thousand feet or higher above sea level, the climate you experience is very different from the climate you will find in a coastal town.
 It all has to do with how weather elements change with an increase in altitude within the atmosphere.